gianfrancodemarco/ml-boilerplate/README.md

 MLflow is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
 MLflow currently offers four components:

+MLflow allows you to package code and its dependencies as a project that can be run in a reproducible fashion on other data.
+Each project includes its code and a MLproject file that defines its dependencies (for example, Python environment) as well as what commands can be run into the project and what arguments they take.

 ## MLFlow setup

 1. Installing MLflow